1 – Car Seat

-These body pillows are perfect to hold your baby in snugly while she nurses.
+These best body pillows or best pregnancy pillows are perfect to hold your baby in snugly while she nurses.
 They also can be used as she learns to sit up or he takes some tummy time once he’s old enough to hold up his head.

 - Baby Sling